root-project/web/manual/io_custom_classes/index.md

 ## The `ClassDef` macro

 The `ClassDef` macro can be inserted in a class definition to add some reflection capabilities to it.
 It also attaches a "version number" to the class that can be used for [schema evolution]({{ '/manual/io/#dealing-with-changes-in-class-layouts-schema-evolution' | relative_url }}).
+A class "version number" equal to zero signals that the class cannot be written.

 Having a `ClassDef` is mandatory for classes inheriting from `TObject`, otherwise it is an optional ROOT I/O performance optimization.